 Historical time-series data can be downloaded from the SolarAnywhere data website or requested via API with access to a Sites license.
 This data can be requested in 15-minute, 30-minute or hourly resolution.
 The period available and the spatial resolution are dependent upon the geographic data region.

-Historical time-series data is also recommended for calculating PV system losses.
-Using time-series data in snow-loss modeling can help reduce the occurrence of over or underestimation of losses due to snow cover on PV panels.
 Historical time-series data is the most bankable data for PV project financing and asset management.
 It’s used to determine the interannual variability of the solar resource, as well as expected irradiance totals at various probability of exceedance levels.

 Lastly, SolarAnywhere historical time-series data can be tuned to high-quality, ground-measured data to further reduce resource uncertainty.
 To learn more, visit the ground tuning services page.